Computer-Society-WSU/StudentDataParser/README.md

 ## Introduction
 This software, created by **Isaias Hernandez**, is designed to parse IEEE/IEEE:Computer Society hackathon data.
 It processes student attendance data and generates a filtered list of students eligible for extra credit based on their participation.

+By following these instructions, you should be able to successfully run the software and process your attendance data.

+Thank you for rewarding your students with extra credit for their participation in the hackathon!
+We appreciate your support and dedication to enhancing their learning experience! - IEEE and IEEE:Computer Society WSU Chapter
 ---

 ## How to Use the Software